Shaftesbury Memorial Fountain: Description and history

-The memorial was unveiled by The 1st Duke of Westminster on 29 June 1893.
+The memorial was unveiled by Hugh Grosvenor, 1st Duke of Westminster on 29 June 1893.
 Following the unveiling there were numerous complaints.
 Some felt it was sited in a vulgar part of town (the theatre district), and others felt that it was too sensual as a memorial for a famously sober and respectable Earl.
 Some of the objections were tempered by renaming the statue as The Angel of Christian Charity, which was the nearest approximation that could be invented in Christian terms for the role Anteros played in the Greek pantheon.
 However, the name never became widely known and the statue was thence referred to as Eros, the god of sensual love; inappropriate some said in relation to the Earl's commemoration, but hailed by others as an ironic representation of the more carnal side of the neighbourhood, into which Soho had developed.

-The whole memorial has been removed from the circus twice in its history.
-In 1922, construction began on the new tube station directly beneath the memorial.
-The memorial was therefore taken away and put in Embankment Gardens.
-It returned to Piccadilly Circus in 1931, but when the Second World War broke out in 1939, the statue only was removed for safety and kept in Egham.
-It did not return to Piccadilly Circus again until 1948.
+The whole memorial has been removed from the circus twice.
+In 1925, construction began on the new tube station directly beneath the memorial.
+The memorial was taken away and put in Embankment Gardens, until it was returned in 1931.
+When the Second World War broke out in 1939, the statue only was removed for safety and kept in Egham.

+It was returned to Piccadilly Circus on 29 June 1947.

 The statue was again removed in the 1980s – this time for restoration – and resited upon its return in February 1985.
-During the restoration a set of plaster casts was unearthed in the basements of the Victoria and Albert Museum which revealed damage to the statue.
-The statue was also vandalised in 1990 and after radiography and restoration returned in 1994.
-In May 2012 the statue had a new bow string fitted after the original was broken by a tourist.
+During the restoration, comparison with a set of plaster casts in the Victoria and Albert Museum revealed damage to the statue.

+The statue was vandalised in 1990 and, after radiography and restoration, returned in 1994.
+In May 2012 the statue had a new bow string fitted after the original had been broken by a tourist.

-In the winter of 2013–14, the statue was covered with a PVC snow globe featuring internal fans blowing the "snowflakes".
+In the winter of 2013/14, the statue was covered with a PVC snow globe featuring internal fans blowing the "snowflakes".
 This also had the function of protecting the statue from vandalism and it was planned to return in subsequent years.
 However, strong winds caused the globe to become damaged and deflate and it was not subsequently repaired.

-In winter 2014–15, octagonal advertising hoardings forming a box for giant Christmas presents had a similar function.
+In the winter of 2014/15, octagonal advertising hoardings forming a box for giant Christmas presents served a similar function.